Diffusion Language Models Know the Answer Before Decoding: Methodology

 \section{Methodology}

-Built upon the above findings, we introduce \textbf{Prophet}, a training-free fast decoding algorithm designed to accelerate the generation phase of DLMs.
+Based on the above findings, we introduce \textbf{Prophet}, a training-free fast decoding algorithm designed to accelerate the generation phase of DLMs.
 Prophet by committing to all remaining tokens in one shot and predicting answers as soon as the model's predictions have stabilized, which we call Early Commit Decoding.
 Unlike conventional fixed-step decoding, Prophet actively monitors the model's certainty at each step to make an informed, on-the-fly decision about when to finalize the generation.

 \paragraph{Confidence Gap as a Convergence Metric.} The core mechanism of Prophet is the \textbf{Confidence Gap}, a simple yet effective metric for quantifying the model's conviction for a given token.
+Let $N_{\text{gen}}$ be the total generation length.
+In semi-autoregressive decoding, tokens are generated in blocks of size $N_{\text{block}}$.
+Prophet focuses on monitoring the \textit{Answer Region} $\mathcal{A}$ of length $N_{\text{ans}}$ within the current generation window.
 At any decoding step \(t\), the DLM produces a logit matrix \(\mathbf{L}_t \in \mathbb{R}^{N \times |\mathcal{V}|}\), where \(N\) is the sequence length and \(|\mathcal{V}|\) is the vocabulary size.
 For each position \(i\), we identify the highest logit value, \(L_{t,i}^{(1)}\), and the second-highest, \(L_{t,i}^{(2)}\).
 The confidence gap \(g_{t,i}\) is defined as their difference:

 This value serves as a robust indicator of predictive certainty.
 A large probability gap signals that the prediction has likely converged, with the top-ranked token clearly outweighing all others.
+We calculate the average confidence gap $\bar{g}_t$ exclusively over the answer region $\mathcal{A}$ (i.e., $\bar{g}_t = \frac{1}{|\mathcal{A}|} \sum_{i \in \mathcal{A}} g_{t,i}$), rather than the entire sequence, to maximize sensitivity.

 \paragraph{Early Commit Decoding.} The decision of when to terminate the decoding loop can be framed as an optimal stopping problem.
 At each step, we must balance two competing costs: the \textbf{computational cost} of performing additional refinement iterations versus the \textbf{risk of error} from a premature and potentially incorrect decision.
-The computational cost is a function of the remaining steps, while the risk of error is inversely correlated with the model's predictive certainty, for which the Confidence Gap serves as a robust proxy.
+The computational cost is a function of the remaining steps, whereas the risk of error is inversely correlated with the model's predictive certainty, for which the Confidence Gap serves as a robust proxy.